Clave (rhythm)

 The historical roots of the clave are linked to transnational musical exchanges within the African diaspora.
 For instance, influences of the African “bomba” rhythm are reflected in the clave.
 In addition to this, the emphasis and role of the drum within the rhythmic patterns speaks further to these diasporic roots.

 The clave is the foundation of reggae, reggaeton, and dancehall.
 In this sense, it is the “heartbeat” that underlies the essence of these genres.
 The rhythms and vibrations are universalized in that they demonstrate a shared cultural experience and knowledge of these roots.
 Ultimately, this embodies the diasporic transnational exchange.

 In considering the clave as this basis of cultural understanding, relation, and exchange, this speaks to the transnational influence and interconnectedness of various communities.
 This musical fusion is essentially what constitutes the flow and foundational “heartbeat” of a variety of genres.

 Etymology

 Clave is a Spanish word meaning 'code,' 'key,' as in key to a mystery or puzzle, or 'keystone,' the wedge-shaped stone in the center of an arch that ties the other stones together.
-Clave is also the name of the patterns played on claves; two hardwood sticks used in Afro-Cuban music ensembles.
+The rhythm also gave the name to the claves Afro-Cuban musical instrument which consists of a pair of hardwood sticks.